-SMS is a very personalised means of interacting with customers and can be used to great effect.
-Personalised marketing messages, but also conducting customers service and aftercare helps to strengthen bonds with customers.
+SMS is a very personalized means of interacting with customers and can be used to great effect.
+Personalized marketing messages, but also conducting customers service and aftercare helps to strengthen bonds with customers.

 SMS marketing can dissuade customers if you send too many text messages that do not relate to them.
 It is therefore best practice to understand the needs of your customers.

 You should also be careful with the number of SMS marketing messages you send.
 Do not invade the privacy of your customers.
 Two or three casual messages a month is sufficient.

 If you are organizing an event or have a time sensitive offer, you can use SMS to update subscribers with relevant information.
 But again, don’t overdo it.

 Consumers want shopping experiences that provide convenience.
 Discount coupons sent directly to smartphones can be used to swipe at your in-store check-out.
 This is the future of shopping.